-The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs to Part D enrollees who have reached the coverage gap and are not already receiving "Extra Help".
-A 50% discount on the negotiated price (excluding the dispensing fee and vaccine administration fee, if any) is available for those brand name drugs from manufacturers that have agreed to pay the discount.
-The plan pays an additional 5% and you pay the remaining 45% for your brand drugs.
+The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs to Part D members who have reached the coverage gap and are not receiving "Extra Help."
+For brand name drugs, the 70% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
+Members pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.